Distribution Credit Information for Faculty

 Course Creation

 When proposing a new course, faculty can indicate if the course should be considered for distribution credit on the proposal form.
-During the approval review process for new courses the School Course Review Committee (SCRC) will assess the request against the criteria in the General Announcements and approve or deny the request during the proposal review.
+During the approval review process for new courses, the course's School Course Review Committee (SCRC) and the University Committee on General Education (UCGE) will assess the request against the criteria in the General Announcements and approve or deny the request during the proposal review.